Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Discussion

 One other important outcome of this work is a better understanding of the modification of GR that is provided by a generic member of our family of theories.
-We have already discussed the parity-violating aspect of this modification.
+We have already discussed the parity-violating aspect of this modification, as well as the potential difficulties with unitarity.
 Another aspect so far less emphasized is the fact that the graviton-graviton parity-preserving amplitude is unmodified at all, and is the same for all members of our family.
 An even stronger statement is true: All MHV amplitudes, defined as amplitudes with just two positive helicity gravitons, are exactly the same as in GR.
 We have sketched an argument to this effect in the main text, and will study these amplitudes in more details in the next paper.
 Let us concentrate on the graviton-graviton case.
 A general metric theory with higher powers of curvature present in the Lagrangian will modify the graviton-graviton amplitude, basically due to the fact that it introduces new (higher derivative) vertices.
 The fact that there is no such modification taking place for all our theories tells us a lot about them.
-In the next paper we will see that this has to do with the second-derivative nature of our class.
-We shall see that several very general statements are possible for second-derivative gravity theories, and, in particular, we will see that the graviton-graviton parity-preserving amplitude cannot be anything else but what it is in GR.
+It is possible to establish several general statements for second-derivative gravity theories.
+In particular, it can be shown that the graviton-graviton parity-preserving amplitude cannot be anything else except what it is in GR.
 Thus, it is not too surprising that this particular amplitude does not get modified.
-But it is worth emphasizing that this signals once more that the theories considered are {\it not} the most general gravity theories, the latter tending to introduce additional propagating degrees of freedom and, in particular, modify the graviton-graviton amplitude.
+But it is worth emphasizing that this signals once more that the theories considered are {\it not} the most general gravity theories, the latter tending to introduce additional propagating degrees of freedom and, in particular, modify the graviton-graviton parity preserving amplitude.